 Increased mucus production

-Smoking may cause the lungs to produce more mucus.
+Smoking may cause the lungs to

 This increased mucus production can happen for a few reasons, but it primarily occurs because smoking cigarettes damages the epithelial cells that line the airway.
 Inflammatory cells develop due to the damage, and this promotes goblet cell production, leading to increased mucus.